 Senegal remains one of the poorest countries in the world and is ranked 162 out of 187 countries in terms of the Human Development Index.
 Although contributing only about 18% of GDP, the agricultural sector employs more than 50% of the workforce.
 Senegal continues to rely on rain-fed agriculture with only 5% of the land irrigated.
 Subsistence rain-fed agriculture in a semi-arid zone is highly vulnerable to drought, soil degradation, and to the effects of climate change.
 Less than 2% of the cultivated areas are irrigated, despite huge potential in surface water and run-off water.
 The livestock sub sector is also an important component of the Senegalese economy, accounting for about 37% of agricultural GDP, and consisting of about 3,000,000 people mainly from the most vulnerable segments of the rural areas.

-incomes by targeting three weather hazard-prone regions, where there are nearly 2 million inhabitants and over 3 million ruminants.
-The project is expected to reach 390,000 poor people, 40 percent of whom are expected to be women.
-About 30,000 agro- pastoralists, including 13,000 women and 5,000 youth, will be directly affected by the project, which strengthens the resilience of local ecosystems to climate change.
-It improves the access of small-scale producers, women, and farmers’ organizations to a wide range of agricultural and livestock infrastructure such as drip irrigation through boreholes and market gardens (mini-boreholes, wells), lowland development for rice and horticultural farming developed through the establishment of impounding sills and anti-salt dams, and constructed or rehabilitated livestock boreholes equipped with drinking troughs.
-The project also strengthens mechanisms for extension services, supports advisory service in developed sites, creates jobs for youth, organizes producers (farmers and breeders), and processes and carries out marketing of the produce.
+PASA Lou/Ma/Kaf works to improve food security, rural incomes, and resilience to climate change among three weather hazard-prone regions with nearly 2 million inhabitants and more than 3 million ruminants through access to water and sustainable inputs, land tenure security, and improved soil fertility.
+Specifically, the project improves small-scale producers’, women, and farmers’ organizations access to a wide range of agricultural and livestock infrastructure, such as drip irrigation through boreholes and market gardens (mini-boreholes, wells), lowland development for rice and horticultural farming developed through the establishment of impounding sills and anti-salt dams, and constructed or rehabilitated livestock boreholes equipped with drinking troughs.
+The project also strengthens mechanisms for extension services, supports advisory services in developed sites, creates jobs for youth, organizes producers (farmers and breeders), and processes and markets the produce.

 - Climate Change